+Making the new farm prosper is not easy.
 There is heat to suffer through, and droughts, and cold snaps.

 Little Pear is a young boy who lives in a small village in China.

-Although his story takes place long ago, Little Pear is much like any little boy today — always on the lookout for excitement and adventure!
+Although his story takes place long ago, Little Pear is much like any little boy today--always on the lookout for excitement and adventure!

 Even the most ordinary Moffat day is packed with extraordinary fun.